-Use the Bold function to highlight keywords, experiences or targets.
-This is especially important if you have large bodies a text (which is sometimes unavoidable) and when you are tailoring your CV to each role that your applying to.
+Use the Bold function to highlight keywords, experiences, or targets.
+This is especially important if you have large bodies of text (which is sometimes unavoidable) and when you are tailoring your CV to each role that you are applying to.

 Create a Clear Layout

-Employers may receive hundreds of applications to the roles they advertise.
+Employers may receive hundreds of applications for the roles they advertise.
 As a result, they may not have a lot of time to read through your CV.
-Which is why it is imperative to have a clear layout that is easy to navigate.
+This is why it is imperative to have a clear layout that is easy to navigate.

 Making Your CV Stand Out To Employers